 HOW TO GET A GOOD NIGHT'S SLEEP

 Struggling to sleep?
 You are not alone.
-Sleeping under lockdown brings its own challenges.
-A survey released recently revealed that 60% are finding the change in routine is impacting their sleep patterns.
-Here is a reminder of our top 5 things to do to get your sleep back on track
+If you've set a better night's sleep as one of your goals for the year here is a reminder of our top 5 things to get your sleep back on track

 #1 - Keep to a Routine